-The implementation responsibility for the TDP will be in sync with the overall implementation strategy of the project, with the Subject Matter Specialist on Social Development and Safeguards being responsible for its implementation under the overall guidance provided by the Chief Project Director (CPD).
-The Specialist will also be responsible for coordinating with other line departments, CSO and other institutional stakeholders for seeking convergence and necessary support from them, provide requisite support from the state level to the External Consultant-TDP for organizing community consultations, data collection and also provide oversight from the PIU on the process of preparation and quality of the TDP.
+The implementation responsibility for the TDP will be in sync with the overall implementation strategy of the project, with the Social Safeguards Specialist and at the SPMU being responsible for its implementation under the overall guidance provided by the Chief Project Director (CPD) and with support from the Gender and Social Development Specialist.
+The Specialist will also be responsible for coordinating with other line departments, CSOs and other institutional stakeholders for seeking convergence and necessary support from them, provide requisite support from the state level to the External Consultant-TDP for organizing community consultations, data collection and also provide oversight from the PIU on the process of preparation and quality of the TDP.

-In the field, the Community Facilitators deployed at the beat level (approx. 60) will be responsible for mobilizing the community for organizing consultations, creating awareness about the project and likely interventions, seeking Free Prior Informed Consent of tribal communities on proposed project activities, for understanding and documenting the community needs /priorities, and supporting preparation and implementation of the TDP.
+In the field, the Divisional Social Consultants and Community Facilitators deployed at the beat level (approx. 38) will be responsible for mobilizing the community for organizing consultations, creating awareness about the project and likely interventions, seeking Free Prior Informed Consent of tribal communities on proposed project activities, for understanding and documenting the community needs / priorities, and supporting preparation and implementation of the TDP.

 In additional, an external consultant will be hired (for a period of 2 years) for preparation of the tribal development plan with support from the community facilitators and the field offices located in the forest divisions and ranges.
-The consultant will be responsible for using the World Bank screening mechanism for identifying tribal communities residing in different locations, holding consultations with tribal communities/ households in the project areas- including those with transhumants, developing awareness generation strategy, dissemination material and organizing awareness generation programs, data collection for creation of the socio-economic baseline (with support from the field staff, offer training on tribal development and related safeguards to project staff, including the facilitators.
+The consultant will be responsible for using the World Bank screening mechanism for identifying tribal communities residing in different locations, holding consultations with tribal communities/ households in the project areas- including with those transhumants, developing awareness generation dissemination material and organizing awareness generation programs, data collection for creation of the socio-economic baseline (with support from the field staff, offer training on tribal development and related safeguards to project staff, including the facilitators.